-I will be composing a dance suite for gamelan to be premiered at the London Gamelan Composers’ Workshop in October.
+I am composing a dance work for gamelan to be premiered at the London Gamelan Composers’ Workshop in October.

 Renaissance Voices (Portland, Maine) will perform Noel: Verbum Caro Factum Est as part of their Christmas programme.
 Details TBA.

 Keswick Choral Society will premiere Be Merry!
 Details TBA.